 To give you a flavour of what the machine is going to be, here you can find photos, designs, and videos of the Super-FRS components.
 Get your own impression of the forefront technology behind the superconducting fragment separator.

-Contract signed for lateral iron shielding in target area
+Final Design Report for lateral iron shielding in target area